 Consistent care helps discomfort fade faster.

-Without local anesthesia, crown preparation can feel uncomfortable.
+Without local anesthesia, crown preparation can feel very uncomfortable.
 Dentists use anesthesia to prevent pain.
 This keeps the procedure comfortable and controlled.
+If you have concerns about injections, speak with Dr. Sorathia before your appointment.

 Mild discomfort or temporary sensitivity may last a few days.
-Most patients notice improvement quickly.
-Normal healing time is short.
+Most patients notice improvement by day 3 to 5.
+Normal healing time is about one week.
+If pain is still worsening after 5 to 7 days, contact your dentist.

 Pain during the procedure is uncommon.
-The tooth is numbed fully before treatment.
+The tooth is numbed fully before treatment begins.
 You may feel pressure, not pain.
+If you do feel sharp pain, raise your hand immediately.

 Mild soreness or sensitivity is normal.
 This should decrease daily.
-Ongoing pain is not expected.
+Ongoing or worsening pain is not expected and should be evaluated.

 Feeling nervous before dental treatment is completely normal.
 Many patients fear pain because of past experiences or online myths.
 The truth is reassuring.
 The modern tooth crown process is designed with comfort in mind.
 Dentists focus on gentle care from start to finish.